foundata/guidelines/python-style-guide.md

 - Let the type checker infer obvious local variable types.
 - Prefer standard annotations that remain meaningful across type checkers.
 Use checker-specific directives, helper types or source-level workarounds only when standard annotations cannot express the required behavior.
+- When the project targets a Python version older than a typing feature it needs (for example `@typing.override`, which is standard library only on 3.12+), import that feature from [`typing_extensions`](https://pypi.org/project/typing-extensions/) and declare `typing-extensions` as a direct runtime dependency.
+Do not guard these imports on `sys.version_info`.
 - Express behavior with protocols or abstract interfaces when callers need a capability rather than a concrete implementation.
 - Use `Any` only at genuinely dynamic boundaries and narrow it to a concrete type as soon as possible.
-- Use `TypedDict`, dataclasses or validated models for structured records instead of untyped dictionaries passed across module boundaries.
+- Use `TypedDict`, dataclasses or validated models for structured records passed between internal modules. `dict[str, Any]` is the honest type for external data that has not yet been validated; convert it to a structured type only after a runtime validation step, not as a way to make unvalidated data look typed.

 **You MUST NOT:**

 - Repeat type information in a function's docstring.
-- Use annotations as a substitute for runtime validation of untrusted input.
+- Use annotations (including `TypedDict`) as a substitute for runtime validation of untrusted input.
+Annotations are erased at runtime and enforce nothing; a `TypedDict` is especially deceptive because it reads like a validated schema while remaining an unchecked `dict`.
+Never feed an annotated-but-unvalidated external value into a path, query, template or external command (see [Miscellaneous](#miscellaneous)).
 - Add `cast()` or `Any` merely to silence a valid type error.